Falling Up (band): Machine De Ella, Falling Up, and Reimagined (2012–2017)

 Falling Up's next project was teased as The Machine De Ella project.
 The project was eventually revealed to consist of two albums, Hours and Midnight on Earthship, as well as an audio book, also titled Hours, written by Jessy Ribordy.
 The idea for the project came when the band considered their two different fanbases.
 Hours was recorded as a concept album based on the book within the project, and was more rock-driven.
-Midnight on Earthship was recorded with a sound and lyrics more along the lines of their Christian roots, with its songs being more faith-based.
+Midnight on Earthship was toned down in style and contained more introspective and personal lyrics.
 Both of the albums and the book began their launch on October 9, 2012, and were progressively released over the course of three months.

 In August 2014, Falling Up initiated a Kickstarter fundraiser for their tenth full-length album that raised over $48,000, exceeding the $40,000 goal.
-During the Kickstarter campaign, Falling Up announced that this would be the band's final album.
-On November 13, 2015, Falling Up released their final studio album, the self-titled Falling Up to critical acclaim.
+During the Kickstarter campaign, the band announced that the project would be their final album.
+On November 13, 2015, Falling Up released the album, the self-titled Falling Up to critical acclaim.

 On June 10, 2016, Falling Up released a two-song EP titled Reimagined to follow through on a reward tier from their Kickstarter campaign.
-It consisted of two recreated songs, "Broken Heart" and "Arafax Deep", which originally debuted on the band's first album, Crashings.
-In early 2017, the band released their final song, a reimagined cover of Brand New's "Gasoline."
+It consisted of two re-created songs, "Broken Heart" and "Arafax Deep", which originally debuted on the band's first album, Crashings.
+In early 2017, the band released their final song, a cover of Brand New's "Gasoline".

+The Chilling Alpine Adventure (2024)

+In August 2024, Falling Up announced a new project via their Instagram, titled The Chilling Alpine Adventure with the caption "The final chapter of a 20-year journey".
+In December 2024, Jessy Ribordy revealed via their new website that The Chilling Alpine Adventure is a project separate from Falling Up that will incorporate "old and beloved elements of Falling Up that fans have come to appreciate".
+Falling Up will serve as a "hallway" to the new project.
+The new project's album was released on December 27, 2024.
+On November 26, 2024, the band released the first song off the new project, titled "Five Angle".
+On July 24, 2025, the band released a bonus track, titled "Firn".

+Drumming for the album was done by Jordan Wood of A Dream Too Late, who is credited with being on the drummer on the project's official page.
+Josh Shroy has not been mentioned as being part of the project.
+According to Ribordy, bassist Jeremy Miller "didn't get a chance to track on the album" but is "just as much of this group as everyone else".
+Although Miller isn't credited with being "in the band" on the project's website.
+The bass parts were performed by Ribordy himself.